-- Rank order based on the total score achieved in the tests of students on the eligible list.
+Rank order based on the total score achieved in the tests of children on the eligible list.

-In the event of a tied ranking for the last available place, proximity to the school as measured by a straight line from the main school entrance to the house address of the applicant.
-It will be measured in a straight line from the home address to the main front door of the school’s reception area using Ordnance Survey Maps.
+In the event of a tied ranking for the last available place, proximity to the school will be used.
+This will be determined by measuring a straight line from the main school Reception front door to the house address of the applicant, using the Devon mapping system.

 LOOKED AFTER CHILDREN OR PREVIOUSLY LOOKED AFTER CHILDREN

 A 'looked after child' is a child who is:

 (a) in the care of a Local Authority, or

 (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see s.22(1) of the Children Act 1989).